D-N/Linux-Notes/linux_command_line.md

 Getting Help
 ------------
 There are multiple ways of getting help: primary one is man pages.
+This should be the first place to check.
 To get the help page type:

 ```bash
 $ man <topicname>